jithin-k-sreedharan/reflections/lesson_2_reflections.md

     It shows at which commits diversion to various branches happened, merges, current branch etc.
 * **Merging**
     - `git` intelligently merges two branches.
 When a branch is merged into master.
 The older branch is deleted, and all the commits of the deleted can be still accessed through master branch.
+    - Merging creats a new commit, and the commit will have multiple parents.
     - Commands:
         ``` bash
         # Move to the master branch (or the branch to which to be merged)